 We had an absolute BLAST!
 Not only did we learn so much, but we tried out a ton of gelato from local shops.
 We did the gelato tour, which is totally up my alley!
 You can do wine tours, bbq tours, beer tours, bachelorette tours, and more!
 There’s really no other way to explore Old Town Scottsdale better!

-Honestly, the owners are so amazing that if you reached out to them with an idea of a tour, they’d probably do the research and set it up for your group!
+Honestly, the owners are so amazing that if you reached out to them with an idea for a tour, they’d probably do the research and set it up for your group!
 She was the absolute best and such a joy to hang out with.

 Explore Old Town Scottsdale